gadams999/greengrassv2-provisioner/README.md

 Next, run the provisioner which will do the following:

-1. Validate that Greengrass is not running
+1. Validate that Greengrass is not running and the install is in a pristine state
 1. Remove all files in `$ROOT/config`
 1. Based on input for either creating resources or just referencing, create a new `$ROOT/config/config.yaml` file
 1. If selected, create a system startup command for Greengrass.